picoos/picoos/README.md

   (otherwise projects that had many directories run into troubles)
 - Pico & nano layers are augmented by [micro-layer][4], which contains support for filesystems (and some other things)
+- Support for using CMake as build system instead of GNU Make

 I'm also actively maintaining hardware support for some environments: